Skip to content

 The FAIR principles are meant to ensure that datasets are both readable by machines and by humans across sub-fields, disciplines and time.
 Here is a very short summary of the FAIR principles and how this standard aims to meet them:

 Because the FAIR principles make sure the data is widely shared and reused, and usable computationally, they focus on data users.
-However, two more group of people are relevant when producing language datasets.
+However, two more group of people are relevant when producing language datasets: Indigenous communities and dataset authors.

 The CARE Principles for Indigenous Data Governance focus on the interests of the language communities whose languages are described by our datasets.
 They are meant to be compatible with FAIR principles.
 These are not principles that can be fullfilled simply by adhering to a formal standard, but rather require careful planning and engagement with language communities.
 In short, they state: